 Where to Stay in Lisbon

-For your home base, different neighborhoods suit different traveler profiles.
-Chiado offers a fantastic all-around choice with its central location, charm, and a great selection of restaurants and shops.
-Baixa is flatter and more modern, making it easier to navigate.
-Alfama is steeped in history and atmosphere, but be prepared for steep, winding hills that can be challenging for those with mobility concerns.
+When deciding exactly where to stay in Lisbon for your home base, different neighborhoods suit entirely different traveler profiles.
+Chiado offers a fantastic all-around choice with its highly central location, historic charm, and a great selection of restaurants and shops.
+Baixa is flatter and much more modern, making it significantly easier to navigate on foot.

 the perfect 7 day portugal itinerary for first timers 1